MapsHD/HDMapping/README.md

 This is an open-source software for large-scale 3D mapping using an open-hardware hand-held measurement device available at https://github.com/JanuszBedkowski/mandeye_controller.
 - Recent publication https://www.sciencedirect.com/science/article/pii/S235271102300314X
-- If You are ROS user please visit https://github.com/MapsHD/mandeye_to_bag to convert MANDEYE data to ROSBAG.
+- If You are ROS user please visit https://github.com/MapsHD/mandeye_to_bag to convert MANDEYE data to ROSBAG
+- Sample data is available at https://github.com/MapsHD/OmniWarsawDataset
 ```
 @article{BEDKOWSKI2024101618,
 title = {Open source, open hardware hand-held mobile mapping system for large scale surveys},